mjoosten42/webserv/config_documentation.md

 `listen <port>` - This server will listen at a specifed port TCP on IPv4.
 E.g. `listen 8080;`
 When this value is not specified it defaults to `8080`.
+WARNING: NGINX difference - Nginx allows the user to parse the host from the listen option, however we standardly only accept localhost as host.

 `root <root directory>` - The directory that this server is rooted to, and from where it will serve its files.
 E.g. `root html;`